Despite being the financial capital of the Asia Pacific region, Singapore cannot be described as a city, which doesn’t know how to entertain!

 Singapore River Cruise Merlion

 No trip here is complete without a boat ride along the Singapore River from where you can admire the old architecture.
-Dock at the symbol of Singapore, the Merlion, and catch a performance at Esplanade Theatres on the Bay.
+Dock at Singapore’s symbol, the Merlion, and catch a performance at Esplanade Theatres on the Bay.
 There are also many museums, which again should be explored during the afternoons to escape the hot tropical weather.

 Though Singapore does not have many historical monuments, you can still spend a day looking at what the city has to offer such as the Chinese Temple and the Hindu Temple.
-The Botanical garden is gorgeous and peaceful enough to spend your afternoons here.
+Singapore Botanic Garden is gorgeous and peaceful enough to spend your afternoons here.

 Shopping in Singapore